Miner2212/RWTaler_RWTA/README.md

 * Smart contract (soon)
 * PHI2 PoW/PoS hybrid algorithm

-Spider VPS is the first social vps hosting platform based on blockchain technology aimed at creating a strong community around it and offering high-tech services
+RWTaler VPS is the first social vps hosting platform based on blockchain technology aimed at creating a strong community around it and offering high-tech services

 ## Coin Specifications